 In this tutorial you'll learn how to make a vintage style postcard by using lettering and ageing a photo by using Illustrator and Photoshop.

-Set up a new document in illustrator, for creating a standard postcard: A6 format 148 mm x 105mm.
+Set up a new document in Illustrator.
+For creating a standard postcard: A6 format 148 mm x 105mm.

 Choose a thick bold font with a retro look, the bolder the better.
-The more condensed the letters are the better the outcome.
+The more condensed the letters are, the better the outcome.
 In this case I’ve chosen Popular Std Black.
 On this retro postcard we’re going to write Wyoming, use the Type Tool or shortcut T, 100 pt.

 It’s time to warp the letters, select the text and go to Effect>Warp>Rise.
 Click on preview and change the bend to 25% and click on ok.
-Select the object and expand it by clicking on Object>Expand Appearance, the text is outlined what makes it easier for us to work with.
+Select the object and expand it by clicking on Object>Expand Appearance, the text is outlined which makes it easier for us to work with.

-To give it a drop shadow we’re going to use the 3D Tool, I prefer to change the colors of the object so that the effect is easier to see.
+To give it a drop shadow we’re going to use the 3D Tool.
+I prefer to change the colors of the object so that the effect is easier to see.
 Select the object and click on Effect>3D> Extrude and Bevel, click on Preview and change the settings to 10 x- and y- axis, 50 pt extrude depth, no shading and click on ok.
 Select the object click on Object>Expand Appearance.